kube-logging/kube-logging.github.io/content/docs/configuration/crds/v1beta1/fluentbit_types.md

 ## InputTail

-InputTail defines Fluentbit tail input configuration The tail input plugin allows to monitor one or several text files.
+InputTail defines FluentbitAgent tail input configuration The tail input plugin allows to monitor one or several text files.
 It has a similar behavior like tail -f shell command.

 ### storage.type (string, optional) {#inputtail-storage.type}